 The doctor will need to distinguish RA from other conditions with similar symptoms,

-Some people with RA use the following, but there is little scientific evidence to confirm that they work:
+Some people with RA use the following complementary therapies, but there is little scientific evidence to confirm that they work:

 - avoiding or quitting smoking

-- following good hygiene practices to reduce the risk of infection, including good dental hygiene to avoid gum disease
+- following good hygiene practices to reduce the risk of infection, including good dental hygiene to prevent gum disease

 - following a diet rich in fresh fruits and vegetables, which contain antioxidants